phooten/phooten/README.md

 Finance:
-    -> Scripts and programs to help keep track of my options trades, performance, and risk management -> Mostly relates to TD Ameritrade ( Charles Schwab ) files and API
+    -> Scripts and programs to help keep track of my options trades, performance, and risk management -> Mostly relates to TD Ameritrade ( Charles Schwab ) files and API -> Converts and tracks paychecks and trade history